Lincoln-Masetla/Image-bookstore/README.md

 ### Summary
-1. API was done in Asp.Net Core 3.1
+1. API was done in Asp.Net 6.0
-2. The Web UI was done in the latest angular version of angular: Angular CLI version 12.2.8.
+2. The Web UI was done in the angular version of angular: Angular CLI version 12.2.8.
 3. Please see swagger documentation for endpoints ie Swagger is showed when API is ran.
 4. The API uses sqllite and the database is found on the Assessment.API root directory.